SystemFw/blog/content/posts/data-oriented.md

-writing a chunk of events is now straightforward: in a single transaction we read the size of the stream for a given key, compute the range of indexes the new events will have, and write the new size to `streamSizes` table, and the events to the `streams` table.
+writing a chunk of events is now straightforward: in a single transaction we read the size of the stream for a given key, compute the range of indexes the new events will have, and write the new size to the `streamSizes` table, and the events to the `streams` table.
 We do that for every chunk in our input batch.

 Here's the new and improved code: